-This is an 18 months long full time immersive fellowship.
-The program is essentially a platform for nurturing mental health advocates and leaders.
+This is an 18-month full-time immersive Fellowship.
+The program is a platform for nurturing mental health advocates and leaders.
 Fellows work with Individuals, Children and their families in under-resourced schools, NGOs, collectives, organizations as well as at Pause for Perspective.
 The aim of the program is to train a collective of compassionate mental health advocates who consciously mobilize resources and ways of being with the awareness of intersectionality in mental health.
 This training will also give an opportunity for fellows to be hired by Pause for Perspective in a leadership role.

 Pause for Perspective’s vision for the fellowship is to train collectives of compassionate mental health advocates who believe in making a significant impact in the life and community of people.

 At the heart of the fellowship is the hope to bring together people who are vehement advocates for children, keen on working with families and stakeholders to build a safe and secure space for these young people.
 It is also for those of who strongly believe that families can be mobilized, when systems around the families can care in effective ways.

 As mental health advocates we train our fellows to be change makers and leaders who are skilled and heartful in the way they work with stakeholders, families, and young people themselves.